hesl-seu/v2sim/readme.md

 NOTE: We do not recommend use conda or other virtual environment, because some users have reported that libsumo may not work normally in these environments.

-1. Setup Python: Visit `https://www.python.org/download` to get Python (version >=3.12 is recommended.
+1. Setup Python: Visit `https://www.python.org/download` to get Python (version >=3.8 is required.
 Older version cannot run this program normally).

-2. Setup SUMO: Visit `https://eclipse.dev/sumo/` to get SUMO (version 1.20 and above are recommended).
+2. Setup SUMO: Visit `https://eclipse.dev/sumo/` to get SUMO (version 1.19 and above are recommended).

 3. Setup cvxpy and ECOS if you want to use power grid simulation within V2Sim, using `pip install cvxpy ecos`.
 Note that these two packages are not included in the requirements.txt.